uwnlp/verbphysics/docs/index.md

 ---
 title: verbphysics
-tagline: Maxwell Fores & Yejin Choi — ACL 2017
+tagline: Maxwell Forbes & Yejin Choi — ACL 2017
 ---

-# about
+# About

-The **Verb Physics** project explores how our choice of verbs tells us about the physical properties of the objects that we talk about.
+The **Verb Physics** project explores how our choice of verbs entails relations between the physical properties of the objects we talk about.

 > Mary threw _____.